KevinAlanis/Caso-1-Disenio/README.md

 ## Backend key workflows

+### Upload files to generate dua

-A. Upload files to generate DUA
+- A. Upload files to generate DUA

-a.
+  - a.
 The client sends a request to create a new DUA execution.

-b.
+  - b.
 The backend validates the authenticated user and permissions.

-c.
+  - c.
 The backend creates an execution record with status Draft or PendingUpload.

-d.
+  - d.
 The backend receives the list of files to be uploaded.

-e.
+  - e.
 The backend opens a streaming transfer to receive each file in raw binary format.

-f.
+  - f.
 Each file is validated by size, extension, MIME type, and malware/security rules.

-g.
+  - g.
 Valid files are stored in Azure Blob Storage.

-h.
+  - h.
 The backend registers file metadata in the database, including execution ID, original name, content type, blob URI reference, checksum, upload timestamp, and uploader identity.

-i.
+  - i.
 The backend updates the execution with the uploaded document count.

-j.
+  - j.
 If at least one required file is missing or invalid, the backend registers validation warnings or errors.

-k.
+  - k.
 The backend returns the updated execution state and the list of accepted/rejected files.

+### Setup dua template

-B. Setup DUA template
+- B. Setup DUA template

-a.
+  - a.
 The client requests the list of supported DUA templates.

-b.
+  - b.
 The backend retrieves active template versions from the database or configuration source.

-c.
+  - c.
 The backend returns only templates allowed by current business rules and user permissions.

-d.
+  - d.
 The user selects one template for the current execution.

-e.
+  - e.
 The backend validates that the selected template is current, active, and compatible with the execution type.

-f.
+  - f.
 The backend associates the template with the execution record.

-g.
+  - g.
 If the selected template is invalid or obsolete, the backend rejects the operation and logs the cause.

-h.
+  - h.
 The backend confirms the selected template and marks the execution as ready for pre-processing validation.

-C. Start processing execution
+- C. Start processing execution

-a.
+  - a.
 The client sends a request to start processing.

-b.
+  - b.
 The backend validates that the execution has valid files, a valid template, and all mandatory parameters.

-c.
+  - c.
 The backend changes the execution status to Validating.

-d.
+  - d.
 The backend performs pre-processing validation rules.

-e.
+  - e.
 If validation fails, the status becomes FailedValidation and the issues are stored.

-f.
+  - f.
 If validation succeeds, the backend changes the status to Queued.

-g.
+  - g.
 The backend publishes a processing job to the asynchronous processing component.

-h.
+  - h.
 The worker starts the document analysis pipeline.

-i.
+  - i.
 The backend records stage changes for monitoring and auditability.

-D. Monitor processing
+- D. Monitor processing

-a.
+  - a.
 The client requests execution status or receives a notification update.

-b.
+  - b.
 The backend returns the current execution state, current stage, percentage, warnings, and timestamps.

-c.
+  - c.
 As the worker advances, it persists stage progress events.

-d.
+  - d.
 If ambiguities or inconsistencies are detected, warning entries are created.

-e.
+  - e.
 If a critical processing error occurs, the execution status changes to Failed.

-f.
+  - f.
 If processing finishes correctly, the status changes to Completed.

-E. Retrieve result
+- E. Retrieve result

-a.
+  - a.
 The client requests the generated result for a completed execution.

-b.
+  - b.
 The backend verifies RESULT_VIEW permission and execution ownership policy.

-c.
+  - c.
 The backend retrieves result metadata, confidence indicators, traceability data, and downloadable artifact references.

-d.
+  - d.
 The backend returns the result summary for on-screen review.

-e.
+  - e.
 If the user downloads the result, the backend verifies RESULT_DOWNLOAD policy.

-f.
+  - f.
 The download action is registered in the audit trail.

-### Upload files to generate dua

-### Setup dua template

 ## Architecture diagrams in layers

+### Context diagram

+- Actors:

+  - Customs Agent
+  - Support User
+  - Customer Service User
+  - Admin

+- External systems:
+  - Microsoft Entra ID
+  - Azure Notification Hubs
+  - Azure Blob Storage
+  - Azure SQL Database

+- Central System:
+  - DUA Streamliner

+###  Container diagram

+- Containers:
+  - eact Frontend SPA
+  - Azure API Management
+  - ASP.NET Core Backend API
+  - Background Processing Module / Worker
+  - Azure SQL Database
+  - Azure Blob Storage
+  - Azure Notification Hubs
+  - Application Insights / Azure Monitor
+  - Microsoft Entra ID

+### Code diagram

+- Layers:
+  - Presentation
+  - Application
+  - Domain
+  - Infrastructure

+- Candidate classes:
+  - ExecutionController
+  - TemplateController
+  - ResultController
+  - ExecutionApplicationService
+  - DocumentUploadService
+  - TemplateService
+  - ProcessingOrchestrator
+  - NotificationService
+  - Execution
+  - Document
+  - DuaTemplate
+  - ExecutionResult
+  - IExecutionRepository
+  - IDocumentRepository
+  - BlobStorageService
+  - SqlExecutionRepository

 ## Design Considerations

+### System configurations, parameters, and policies

+- All system parameters must be stored as versioned source-controlled configuration.
+- Environment-specific values must be externalized through Azure App Service configuration and Key Vault references.
+- Authorization policies must be explicitly defined in backend code and documented with their business purpose.
+- Supported file types, max sizes, retention periods, retry counts, timeout values, and allowed template versions must be centrally configured.

+### Resource allocations

+- App Service plan sizing must be documented for each environment.
+- Database tier, storage quota, and backup policy must be documented.
+- Blob Storage redundancy and lifecycle rules must be documented.
+- Since no dedicated load balancer is required, horizontal recovery depends on App Service platform capabilities and deployment slot strategy.

+### Algorithms and parameters

+- File validation rules: extension, MIME type, checksum, max size
+- Processing confidence scoring thresholds: High / Medium / Low
+- Retry strategy: exponential backoff with capped retries
+- Duplicate upload detection using checksum
+- Template compatibility validation rules by version and execution type

+### Agent prototypes

+- Document Intake Agent prototype
+- Template Validation Agent prototype
+- Extraction Orchestrator Agent prototype
+- Confidence Evaluation Agent prototype
+- Notification Dispatch Agent prototype

+### Interfaces, proxies, integration points

+- Frontend ↔ Backend API via HTTPS/JSON REST
+- Backend ↔ Entra ID via App Service Authentication context
+- Backend ↔ Azure Blob Storage via SDK and Managed Identity
+- Backend ↔ Azure SQL via secure connection string / managed auth if enabled
+- Backend ↔ Notification Hubs via Azure SDK
+- Backend ↔ Azure Monitor / Application Insights telemetry pipeline

 ## Source Code